 We know that there are more than enough families in the area to fill up all of the existing schools and our new school too, provided we tailor our proposals to parental demand and ensure that we deliver on our quality commitments.
 We believe our area deserves a secondary system where quality is high across the board and schools 'compete' only on the distinctiveness of their ethos.

-Richmond Council have consulted, and recently released further details, on plans for an 11-16 Secondary Free School on the Richmond-upon-Thames College site in Egerton Road, to be opened in 2017, in partnership with the college and Haymarket Publishing Ltd.
+Richmond Council is coordinating proposals for an 11-16 Secondary Free School on the Richmond-upon-Thames College site in Egerton Road, to be opened in 2017, in partnership with the college and Haymarket Publishing Ltd.